SofiaKauser/Steam-Project/README.md

 The link between monthly users and the news frequency is just not strong. /n

 I went on to experiment in other ways, with blurring the data (moving average or gaussian style)... and trying linear regression (disastrous…) but I did not find any higher scores.
 Perhaps more blurring could help to find a link between… but the initial blur i tried did not improve the accuracy score.

-Also, correlation/causation?
-Perhaps a finer detail of data for teh player numbers, rather than average, as news items could have a momentary, day-to-day effect rather than across a month.
+Perhaps a finer detail of data for the player numbers, rather than average, as news items could have a momentary, day-to-day effect rather than across a month.